-Accounts Receivable, Allowance for Doubtful Accounts and Contractual Allowance
+Accounts Receivable, Allowance for Doubtful Accounts and Contractual Allowances

 Accounts receivable includes amounts due to the Company from healthcare institutions, third-party payors, and government payors and their related patients, as a result of the Company's normal business activities.
-Accounts receivable is reported on the condensed consolidated balance sheets net of an estimated allowance for doubtful accounts and a contractual allowance.
+Accounts receivable is reported on the consolidated balance sheets net of an estimated allowance for doubtful accounts and contractual allowances.

-The Company establishes an allowance for doubtful accounts for estimated uncollectible receivables based on its historical experience and recognizes the provision as a component of selling, general and administrative expenses.
+The Company establishes an allowance for doubtful accounts for estimated uncollectible receivables based on its assessment of the collectability of customer accounts and recognizes the provision as a component of selling, general and administrative expenses.

 The Company records a provision for contractual allowances based on the estimated differences between contracted amounts and expected collection rates.
 Such provisions are based on the Company's historical experience and are reported as a reduction of revenue.